Firstly, to call the war of Russia against Ukraine a WAR. Not a "crisis", a "conflict" or a "military operation".

 Volodymyr Vakulenko was kidnapped by Russian occupiers on March 24.
 The occupiers shoved him into the bus marked with a Z-sign and took off in the direction of Izium.
 None of Vakulenko’s relatives had seen him or heard from him since.
 Before the detention Volodymyr Vakulenko decided to bury his war diary under a cherry tree in the garden, fully aware that the occupiers will come after him.
 After the deoccupation of Izium, the writer's diary was transferred to the Kharkiv Literary Museum.
 Vakulenko survived by his parents and a son diagnosed with autism.

-470 freedom of speech violations were committed by Russia in Ukraine in 2022 in the course of the full-scale invasion.
+Since the beginning of the full-scale invasion, Russia committed 514 crimes against journalists and media in Ukraine.
 The Russian crimes committed on Ukrainian territory include murder, kidnapping, firing at and wounding journalists, attacks on TV towers, threats, attacks on media offices, cybercrimes, shutting down Ukrainian broadcasting, as well as brand theft and creating fake clones of local publications and channels to spread Russian aggressive propaganda.
-Furthermore, due to the full-scale war, at least 216 media outlets have had to cease their work.
+Furthermore, due to the full-scale war, at least 233 media outlets have had to cease their work.
 This happened not only in the areas affected by the hostilities or occupation, but also in the relatively quieter parts of the country, due to the financial crisis caused by the war.

-In 2022, Russians killed 43 media members on Ukrainian territory.
-Eight of them were killed in the line of duty, and 35 died as combatants or fell victim to Russian shelling, not in the course of their journalistic work.
+Since February 24, 2022, Russians killed 61 media members on Ukrainian territory.
+10 of them were killed in the line of duty, and 51 died as combatants or fell victim to Russian shelling, not in the course of their journalistic work.

 In this report PEN Ukraine conducting a weekly monitoring of crimes the invader perpetrates against representatives of independent Ukrainian and international media.